Jump To List Of Sites ↓

 Gamblers Anonymous

-Gamblers Anonymous is probably one of the most well-known support agencies made up of men and women who have joined together to help others with their gambling issues.
+Gamblers Anonymous is a leading support group.
+It includes men and women who work together to help others with gambling problems.
 There are regional groups across the world, and you can find out more information by visiting www.gamblersanonymous.org.uk

 GamCare

-Another group is GamCare, which is there to offer advice, information, and free counselling if required, to players who need to treat their gambling problems.
-They have a range of services, including chat rooms, forums, and a support phone line.
+GamCare offers advice, information, and free counselling to help treat gambling problems.
+A range of services are available, including chat rooms, forums, and a support phone line.
 To get in contact with GamCare, call

 0808 8020 133 or visit their website www.gamcare.org.uk